The Daleks’ Master Plan 5-10

 Me: Wait and see.

-The scenes set in the police station are vaguely amusing – and it’s Tom Stoppard compared to what’s coming – but Sue honestly believes that this is just a small diversion, and things will be back on track in a few minutes.
+The scenes set in the police station are vaguely amusing – and it’s Tom Stoppard compared to what’s coming – but Sue believes this is just a diversion, and things will be back on track soon.

 Sue: It’s fun for the whole family before the killing starts again.

-And then we find ourselves on the set of a 1920s silent film, and it’s here that our patience begins to be tested.
-Things are so bad, even Peter Purves sounds embarrassed as he delivers the narration on the soundtrack.
+We find ourselves on the set of a 1920s silent film, and it’s here her patience begins to be tested.
+Things are so bad, even Peter Purves sounds embarrassed as he delivers his narration on the soundtrack.

-It doesn’t help that practically every scene includes a crowd of people squabbling very loudly in the background (“Was that on the telly or was the person who recorded it having a row with his family in the other room?”).
+It doesn’t help that practically every scene includes a crowd of people squabbling loudly in the background (“Was that on the telly, or was the person who recorded it rowing with his family in the other room?”).
 The version we are watching/listening to is almost impossible to make out at times.
 It’s a chore, to be honest.
-I could search for a better version but we’ve come too far to start fiddling about now.

-And then Hartnell utters one of his most famous ad-libs, and, by some miracle, we hear it.
+And then Hartnell utters one of his most famous lines, and, by some strange miracle, we actually hear it (“It’s a madhouse.
+It’s all full of Arabs.”).

-The Daleks' Master PlanAnd then the Keystone Cops turn up.
-And then Sue snaps.
+When the Keystone Cops turn up, Sue snaps.

 Sue: Please make it stop.
 Tell me the Daleks are going to show up and kill them all?
 Please?